-La Velo Francette is one of France's hottest cycle routes.
+La Velo Francette is one of France's hottest cycle routes (and one of the most diverse and interesting).
 Here's a DIY itinerary for the route.

 La Velo Francette links the Caen Ouistreham ferry port in Normandy, in the north of France, to La Rochelle on the west coast (think beautiful harbour, Atlantic Coast beaches).